-Our strategy is shaped by UBC’s Strategic Plan Place and Promise and has been implemented in line with the six core principles of Musqueam – UBC Engagement:
+The Irving K. Barber Learning Centre is committed to Indigenous engagement and works actively to align our work with UBC’s Indigenous Strategic Plan.
+Our strategy is guided by UBC Library’s Indigenous Strategic Plan Performance Measurement Framework and has historically been implemented in line with the six core principles of Musqueam – UBC Engagement:

-We thank Musqueam for contributing to our learning and practice of these principles.
+- We thank Musqueam for the opportunities to learn and practice these principles.

 The Journey